TosbackCgusBridge-Bot/CGUs-versions/Buckle/Privacy Policy.md

         *   Kid's Jeans

         *   Girl's Jeans
-        *   Boy's JeansGive a Buckle Gift card Receive Buckle gift cards for the holidays?
-Shop now!
+        *   Boy's JeansGive a Buckle Gift card New Year's Resolution?
+Jeans that fit - Shop Now.
 *   New
     *   *   Women's New